Learning Abroad Center

 • Meals: breakfast every day and some other meals (listed on Schedule in India).

-• Lodging in India: (Each room at the New Delhi YWCA and Hotel Tibet have twin beds, private bathroom with shower and Western toilet; students choose their own roommates.)
+• Lodging in India: (Each room at the New Delhi YWCA and Zambala House have twin beds, private bathroom with shower and Western toilet; you will choose your own roommate(s).)

 • Group ground transportation in India.